Expert advice for your Knight Frank graduate interviews

 How to approach Knight Frank’s first interview

-Lauren tells us that this is a CV-based interview conducted by a partner and designed to ‘see whether the candidate’s motivations and ethics fit the culture of the firm’.
+The first interview is a CV-based interview conducted by a partner and designed to assess culture-match: whether your the candidate’s values, motivations and ethics match with those of Knight Frank.
+Basically, whether you'd enjoy working there.

 According to Inside Buzz, past candidates were asked…